Skip to main content

 Note:

 You cannot detach an InterSystems cloud service deployment from the hub if it has any private firewall rules defined for the private network.
-You must delete the rules from the Health Connect Cloud or InterSystems IRIS Cloud Managed Service Firewall page first.
+You must delete the rules from the Health Connect Cloud or InterSystems IRIS Managed Service Firewall page first.

 Manage VPN Connections

 The VPN Connections section of the Configurations page displays a list of any VPN gateway devices currently attached to the hub.
+A VPN can be configured to use the public internet or a private circuit.
+If using a private circuit, it must be set up before creating the VPN.
+(See Manage Private Circuits.)

 To attach an additional VPN gateway device to the hub: